 To encourage the Lincolnshire community to support their NHS by supporting themselves.

 The NHS [and partners] in Lincolnshire came together to commission a campaign to encourage and inspire residents to sustain some of the positive behaviours demonstrated by the public during the pandemic.

 Following a thorough review of NHS data including but not limited to; outpatient hospital appointments, A+E attendance, GP attendance & use of online and telephone appointments, we were able to identify a number of key insights.
 These key insights, coupled with behavioural theory and frameworks, helped to shape the strategy, creative and importantly the 5 acts:

 5 acts for your NHS.

 We created a brand and campaign which combined a friendly, motivational and supportive tone of voice with a simple, fun, illustrative style.
 We used language which inspires action in the public while being encouraging and positive in its proposal.

-The strategy is to deliver the 5 acts consistently and repetitively over the next 12 months, so residents are aware, and are 'by default' doing one or more of the 5 acts.
+The strategy delivered the 5 acts consistently and repetitively over the 12 months, so residents are aware, and are 'by default' doing one or more of the 5 acts.